 I just love my subject matter so much that it’s fun for me.
 I take necessary breaks to keep from burning out and always am excited to get back to it, so I never really get tired of it.

 Do you ever teach any painting classes?I have not taught any classes thus far.
 I only wish to share my story and experiences.Through that I want to help others learn and grow themselves.
-I enjoy posting tutorials and things, but I don’t believe in charging for my knowledge.
+I enjoy posting tutorials and helping other artists any way that I can.
 In the future I think it would be cool to do meetups!

 Do you sketch on your canvas before you paint?
 What do you use for your under paintings?Yes, I do a sketch before I paint and I use pencil.
 When I do the under painting I almost always use acrylics.

 I understand the basics of color theory, but struggle still to get it right.
 Any advice?One way you could practice learning color is by printing out a reference photo of yours and then try to match all of the colors in it.
 Then paint directly onto the photo to turn the photograph into a painting.
 That can be a cool exercise which can really help you learn a lot about your colors.